-- As of 31 December 2022, the Group had \$2,553,921 (31 December 2021: \$1,879,447) cash and cash equivalents, and net current liabilities of \$183,285,887 (31 December 2021: net current liabilities of \$7,865,876).
-These current liabilities include the Group debt of \$205,698,340 (31 December 2021: \$182 808,269 included in non-current liabilities) with its major shareholders, Inflection and Aterra, for which interest accrues monthly that matures in 2023. - In the period ended 31 December of 2022 the Group generated total operating cash outflow of \$35,284 (2021: cash inflow of \$2,358,736).
-Since period ended there has been no deterioration in production or sales as a result of the geopolitical situation between Russia and Ukraine or imposed sanctions. - In the Group's cashflow forecast, the Directors have assumed that the Group is able to defer interest repayments on its loans and obtain loan extensions from its shareholders for loans that matures in 2023.
-This forecast shows that cash remains positive for the 18 month period from the date of approval of these financial statements.
-In the event that the Group is unable to defer interest payments or obtain a loan extension from its shareholders the Group would have insufficient cash to satisfy these liabilities.
+- As of 31 December 2023, the Group had \$3,607,440 (31 December 2022: \$2,553,921) cash and cash equivalents, and net current liabilities of \$193,389,861 (31 December 2022: net current liabilities of \$183,238,248).
+These current liabilities include the Group debt under facilities agreements of \$220,306,574 (31 December 2022: \$205,698,340 included in non-current liabilities) with its major shareholders and related party, Inflection (loan was transferred to SKA Asset Management in September 2023) and Aterra, for which interest accrues monthly, this debt became overdue in January 2023. - In the period ended 31 December of 2023 the Group generated total operating cash outflow of \$7,886,136 (2022: cash outflow of \$35,284).
+Since period ended there has been no deterioration in production or sales as a result of the geopolitical situation between Russia and Ukraine or imposed sanctions. - In the Group's cashflow forecast, the Directors have assumed that the Group is able to defer interest repayments on its loans and obtain loan extensions from its shareholders for loans that became overdue in 2023.
+This forecast shows that cash remains positive for the 18-month period from the date of approval of these financial statements.
+In the event that the Group is unable to defer interest payments or obtain a loan extension from its shareholders the Group would have insufficient cash to satisfy these liabilities. - While there is currently no contracted written agreement to defer interest repayments to the Group's shareholders, the Group's Directors note that in the past they have been successful in both securing financing from its Shareholders and deferring interest repayments to them.
+For this reason and based on the Group's long-term relationships with their shareholders, the Directors have a reasonable expectation that they will be able to continue deferring interest payments.